Fitzpatrick's War: The story

-While a student at the Yukon War College, Sir Robert Mayfair Bruce, decorated veteran of the Mexican War of 2412, is selected by Isaac Prophet Fitzpatrick (Fitzpatrick the Younger) to join his inner circle.
+While a student at the Yukon War College, Robert Mayfair Bruce, decorated veteran of the Mexican War of 2412, is selected by Isaac Prophet Fitzpatrick (Fitzpatrick the Younger) to join his inner circle.
 Fitzpatrick, son of Consul Coronet Fitzpatrick, has assembled around him a group of men, each with unique talents or connections that will aid him when he (presumably) takes over his father's position.
 These men call themselves the basileis, or the "kings of men".
 During his time as a student, Bruce also makes the acquaintance of Doctor Jonathan Nehemiah Murrey, ostensibly a professor of history, and an Irish Traveller girl named Charlotte Raft.
-Murrey is revealed to be a high-ranking Timerman chieftain.
+Murrey is revealed to be a high-ranking Timerman.

 Upon graduation Bruce is dispatched to India, where he works with a group of engineers constructing illegal airfields at the direction of Fitzpatrick the Younger.
 When the elder Fitzpatrick is killed under mysterious circumstances and his son is acclaimed the new Consul, it becomes clear that Isaac Fitzpatrick intends to use Bruce's work and the talents of the other basileis to conquer the world and create a universal, global society.
 Bruce is recalled to North America to take a bride from Fitzpatrick's mother's finishing school.
 To his surprise he is paired with Charlotte, whom Dr. Murrey has maneuvered into the position for reasons of his own.
 Despite the circumstances of their pairing they remain deeply in love for the rest of their lives.

 Returning to India with Charlotte, Bruce begins preparing for war.
 Meanwhile, Fitzpatrick subdues the nations of the Western Hemisphere and much of Africa, forcing them to sign the "Four Points Agreement" surrendering much of their independence to the Yukon Confederacy.
 Finally Fitzpatrick demands the obeisance of the Turks and Chinese, and war on an unprecedented scale is declared and fought.
 Millions of Chinese soldiers are killed in an attack on Yukon forces in India while, to Bruce's horror, swarms of genetically engineered locusts are dropped on agricultural regions of China, causing a famine which kills hundreds of millions more.
 At the end of a few months the Yukons control most of the world.
 The defeated enemies and the Yukons' Indian and Slavic allies are all forced to sign the Four Points Agreement.